-A spirit of lust has blossomed forth in these latter days with an increased availability of lustful pursuit through an electronic age; with little desire to curtail such activity, in a society of acceptance and encouragement to participate.
+A spirit of lust has blossomed forth in these latter days with an increased availability of lustful pursuit through an advanced electronic age; with little desire to curtail such activity, in a society where acceptance and encouragement is given to participate.

 Apostle John wrote: Love not the world, neither the things that are in the world.
 If any man love the world the love of the Father is not in him.
 For all that is in the world, the lust of the flesh, and the lust of the eyes, and the pride of life, is not of the Father, but is of the world.
 And the world passes away, and the lust thereof, but he that does the will of God abides forever (1 John 2:15-17).

 It is noted that in the sense of pledging personal loyalty and devotion of one's whole being and means, Christians are to love God first and foremost.
 The term World, in these verses, signifies the evil desire and sin so much a part of human existence.
 Lust of the flesh is physical desires; the lust of the eyes is personal desires; and the pride of life is self-interests.

 Scripture reveals: The cares of this world, and the deceitfulness of riches, and the lusts (desires) of other things entering in, choke the word (Word of God), and it becomes unfruitful (Mark 4:19).
 When they knew God, they glorified him not as God, neither were thankful; but became vain (futile) in their imaginations (thoughts), and their foolish heart was darkened.
 Professing themselves to be wise, they become fools (Romans 1:21-22).